-Dr Wagner is a consultant dermatologist at Terrace Dermatology; and a visiting dermatologist at Greenslopes Private Hospital, Gympie Private Hospital and Mater Hospital in Mackay.
+Dr Wagner is the principal dermatologist at Terrace Dermatology; and a visiting dermatologist at Access Specialist Clinic in Belmont, Greenslopes Private Hospital, Gympie Specialist & Diagnostic Centre at Cooloola Private Hospital in Gympie, Mater Day Unit in Mackay and now at Montserrat Day Hospital in North Lakes.
 Dr Wagner graduated with an MBBS from the University of Queensland, travelled and worked extensively in England, obtaining the MRCP (UK).
 Returning to Australia, Dr Wagner completed the Fellowship of the Australian College of Dermatologists.
 His professional interests include skin cancer therapy, dermatology service provision to remote and rural areas, and teaching dermatology at all levels including continuing professional development.
 Dr Wagner is a Director of the Queensland Institute of Dermatology and a board member of the Queensland Skin and Cancer Foundation.

 Dr Rowland Noakes, Consultant Dermatologist

 MBBS, Dip RACOG, Grad Dip BioTech, RACGP, FACD